TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 before dropping them wherever they should go.
 Very handy and solves my biggest issue with macOS — using a GUI to move files.

+Melissa and I recently used this to split up a bunch of our wedding photos to make different albums and send them off for printing.
+She enjoyed it Dropover too so it gets spouse approval.

 ### [Velja](https://sindresorhus.com/velja)

 Ok we all use a bunch of apps that can open links (linear, Spotify, slack etc.)